Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Employer-Sponsored Visas

-The Temporary Skills Shortage (TSS) visa (SC 482) and the Employer Nomination Scheme (SC 186) are available if your employer is willing to sponsor you.
-Many 485 holders transition through this route after gaining permanent roles in their field.
-Uses the 2026 CSOL / Core Skills Framework.
+The Skills in Demand (SC 482) and Employer Nomination Scheme (SC 186) if an employer sponsors you.
+Many 485 holders transition through this route.

 🗺

-PR Strategy: The right pathway depends on your occupation, EOI score, study location, and experience gained on the 485.
-Guide to Heights (QEAC #10439) provides a complete PR pathway session as part of our free counselling — showing you exactly which route fits your profile before your 485 expires.
+PR strategy: the right pathway depends on your occupation, EOI score, study location and 485 experience.
+G2H (QEAC #10439) includes a PR pathway session in our free counselling.
 Book a free PR strategy session →

 📋

-Key occupations for PR in 2026 (Core Skills Occupation List): Registered Nurses, Civil / Mechanical / Electrical Engineers, Software Developers, Cybersecurity Analysts, Data Scientists, Accountants, Early Childhood & Secondary Teachers, Social Workers, Aged Care Workers, Paramedics.
+Key occupations for PR in 2026 (CSOL): Registered Nurses, Civil / Mechanical / Electrical Engineers, Software Developers, Cybersecurity Analysts, Data Scientists, Accountants, Teachers, Social Workers, Aged Care Workers.
 Source: immi.homeaffairs.gov.au ↗

 Processing Times